-Determining the appropriate fair value of stock-based awards requires the input of subjective assumptions, including the fair value of the Company's units (prior to the IPO date) and for options, the expected term of the option and expected volatility.
+Determining the appropriate fair value of stock-based awards requires the input of subjective assumptions, the expected term of the option and expected volatility.
 The Company uses the Black-Scholes-Merton option pricing model to value its stock option awards.
 The assumptions used in calculating the fair value of stock-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
-As a result, if factors change and management uses different assumptions, stock-based compensation expense could be materially different for future awards.
 The expected term of stock options is estimated using the "simplified method," as the Company has no historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior for its stock options grants.
 The simplified method is based on the average of the vesting tranches and the contractual life of each grant.
 For volatility, the Company uses comparable public companies as a basis for its expected volatility to calculate the fair value of option grants due to its limited history as a public company.
 The risk-free interest rate is based on U.S. Treasury notes with a term approximating the expected term of the option.
 For restricted stock, the fair value is the closing market price per share on the grant date.
 The estimation of the number of stock awards that will ultimately vest requires judgment, and to the extent actual results or revised estimates differ from the Company's current estimates, such amounts will be recorded as an adjustment in the period in which estimates are revised.